haidaoxiaofei/Mapbox-offline-mbtiles/README.md

 OSMDroid is at the moment built as a Java library, not an explicit Android library, so there are references to resource static files that need to be referenced in your classpath.
 This will be corrected soon, but for now it needs to be done in IntelliJ IDEA.
 To do so:

 * Go to File-Project Structure-SDKs.
-* For each SDK, add the path to OSMDroid's resources - ```path/to/sdk/mapbox-android-sdk/src/main/resources/org/osmdroid```
+* For each SDK, add the path to OSMDroid's resources - ```path/to/mapboxsdk/mapbox-android-sdk/src/main/resources/org/osmdroid```

+## Basic usage

+The main object to show maps is the MapView.

 TO DO: instructions for Eclipse.

 TO DO: basic map init instructions and/or link to javadoc.